 Harry Potter has often felt like the black sheep in his family.
 Why wouldn’t he as he lived with his horrible, terrible aunt and uncle?
 His parents died in a car crash many years before, or so he thought.
 Then on his 11th birthday, he found out he was a wizard and not just any wizard but a famous one!

 Harry Potter and the Sorcerer’s Stone is the story of Harry’s first year at Hogwarts School of Witchcraft and Wizardry.
 It is a story of friendship, self-discovery, and overcoming challenges.
 It is the first of a seven-book series.

-This series is the most cohesive children’s series ever written.
+This series is one of the most cohesive children’s series in history.

-JK Rowling created a world and vocabulary of wizards that are interesting, thrilling, and keeps you wanting more.
+JK Rowling created a world and vocabulary of interesting, thrilling wizards and kept you wanting more.

 11. Because of Winn Dixie (2015)